stackhpc/ansible-slurm-appliance/ansible/roles/weka/README.md

 This [WEKA documentation page](https://docs.weka.io/best-practice-guides/weka-and-slurm-integration/avoid-conflicting-cpu-allocations) is an excellent reference on the subject.
 Here is a short summary from our experience.

-The WEKA client creates one slot per given CPU core (2 hyperthreads is hyperthreading is configured) and runs a polling loop per slot, which saturates the CPU core.
+The WEKA client creates one slot per given CPU core (2 hyperthreads if hyperthreading is configured) and runs a polling loop per slot, which saturates the CPU core.
 There is an extra slot 0, that utilises about 25% of one CPU but is not pinned to any.